AA0100000101000001/Omnitrix/README.md

 - Four states of control (Start mode, Alien Selection mode, Transformation mode, Recharging Mode)
 - Array of PNG images decoded into HEX representing the first twelve aliens
 - Animation
-- Sound (commented for now)
+- Sound
 - Ability to go into Deep Sleep Mode after a short time of inactivity

 # To Do List:
 ✅ Use Micro switches instead of Encoder
 ✅ Power reduction code
 ✅ Make Schematic using EasyEDA
+☐ Rewrite code to use GPIO interrupts
+☐ Make rotary encoder mechanism with micro switches
 ☐ Find cheaper components
 ☐ Create Omnitrix graphics library for GC9A01 driver that uses SVG images
 ☐ Power reduction code and pin rearangement for LCD display
-☐ Make rotary encoder mechanism with micro switches
-☐ Rewrite code to use GPIO interrupts
 ☐ GPIO pins as Vcc for inputs to reduce energy when in Deep Sleep
 ☐ RGB LEDs
 ☐ Increase resistance of voltage dividers